 After that validate and post the bank statement.
 The status is going to change from Open to Validated.

 Next, create a new journal entry. go to the Bank accounts sheet and click on Reconcile > Bank reconciliation > New, and that’s going to pull it in with a draft status.

 The next step is the matching part.
 Since we are not making a manual reconciliation process, we do not have to select all the transactions to manually match them.
 In this order, we are going to use our matching rules.
 Click on Worksheet > Run matching rules and select the parameters.

-After that all the transactions to reconcile will appear automatically checked.
-Now click on Match to complete the process.
 The reconciled transactions will now appear at the bottom part under the Matched transactions description.

-Finally hit on Mark as reconciled to declare the entire journal as a reconciled journal.
+Finally, click on Mark as reconciled to declare the entire journal as a reconciled journal.

 Latest posts by Andrea Gomez (see all)